shopping Sesame - two varieties

 Sesame seeds are small; though their size, form and colors vary with the thousands of varieties now known.
 Typically, the ovate seeds are about 3 to 4 mm in length, 2 mm wide, and 1 mm thick.
 The seeds are slightly flattened and somewhat thinner at the eye of the seed (hilum) than at the opposite end.
 The weight of the seeds is between 20 and 40 milligrams.
 The seed coat (testa) may be smooth or ribbed.

 As mentioned, sesame seeds come in many colors depending on the cultivar harvested.
-The most frequently sold variety of sesame is an off-white color; however other common colors include buff, tan, gold, brown, reddish, gray and black.
+The most frequently sold variety of wholesale sesame is an off-white color; however other common colors include buff, tan, gold, brown, reddish, gray and black.

 common names & nomenclature